Telemedico gets $6.6M to grow the reach of its digital health SaaS – TechCrunch

 “We see a huge trend among insurance companies, that add new healthcare products to their offers.
 We help create those products with our so-called ‘insurance product creator’, providing them with tools for setting up and management of their digital health services, patient flow, and more.”

-He also says the ‘plug and play’ style SaaS platform supports a modular approach — enabling the target b2b users to zero in on the most useful aspects of its platform for their particular customer case (be it telemedicine, drug ordering or automated triage).
+He also says the “plug and play” style SaaS platform supports a modular approach — enabling the target B2B users to zero in on the most useful aspects of its platform for their particular customer case (be it telemedicine, drug ordering or automated triage).

-The software can be completely integrated into a customer’s platform or run as a stand-alone product, he adds.
+The software can be completely integrated into a customer’s platform or run as a standalone product, he adds.

-“Telemedicine is no longer an add-on to insurance packages but in many countries the first touchpoint with medical services — a way to increase patients satisfaction and decrease costs for the insurer,” Sieczkiewicz suggests.
+“Telemedicine is no longer an add-on to insurance packages but in many countries the first touchpoint with medical services — a way to increase patients’ satisfaction and decrease costs for the insurer,” Sieczkiewicz suggests.

 Commenting on the Series A funding in a statement, Michael Szalontay, general partner at Flashpoint VC, said: “We are convinced that telemedicine will become a primary distribution channel for medical services in the next decade and Telemedico is poised to become a European leader in this domain.
 We are proud to become Pawel’s partner in Telemedico, he has an amazing energy and conviction, and in our experience, such gumption is a prerequisite for success.”